Editing Layout¶

 Keypress behavior: modifier functions¶

-) behavior in ZMK has a very powerful but not-well-known capability known as the modifier function.
+The keypress (&kp) behavior in ZMK has a very powerful but not-well-known capability known as the modifier function.
 Modifier functions make it possible to add one or more modifiers to a keycode.

 ZMK documentation for modifier functions are at https://zmk.dev/docs/codes/modifiers#modifier-functions

 MoErgo Layout Editor has built-in support for modifier functions.
-For example if you type LA as the keycode for an &kp
+For example if you type LA as the keycode for an &kp behavior, you have selected the Left Alt function.
+You can then add another key or modifier function.

-For example, to define Hyper, you can use &kp LS(LC(LG(LALT)))
+For example, to define Hyper, you can use &kp LS(LC(LG(LALT))).
+To do so:

 - Select

-as behavior - In the keycode slot, select
+&kpas behavior - In the keycode slot, select

-as keycode - In the keycode slot for
+LSas keycode - In the keycode slot for

-as keycode - In the keycode slot for
+LSmodifier function, selectLCas keycode - In the keycode slot for

-as keycode - In the keycode slot for
+LCmodifier function, selectLGas keycode - In the keycode slot for

-pseudo behavior¶
+&magic pseudo behavior¶

 This is a special MoErgo-defined pseudo behavior defined as a macro.
 For a key bound to this behavior,